ImperialCollegeLondon/rcds_intro_cpp/Chapter2/README.md

 Copy file of the previous exercise in `exercise4.cc`.

-Print with `cout` the results of area and perimeter using 10 decimal digits, using the notation `fixed` and also `scientific`.
+1. Print with `cout` the results of area and perimeter using 10 decimal digits, using the notation `fixed` and also `scientific`.

-Print with `cout`, in any notation, the area and perimeter of the rectangle in the same row, separed by tabulation `\t`.
+2. Print with `cout`, in any notation, the area and perimeter of the rectangle in the same row, separed by tabulation `\t`.

-Basic arithmetic works out of the box, as you've seen.
+3. Basic arithmetic works out of the box, as you've seen.
 For 'scientific calculator' stuff, we need the `<cmath>` library.
 Libraries are like toolboxes.

 ## Exercise 5 - Converting temperature

-Write a program in C++ where is possible to convert a temperature from Celsius to Kelvin using the equation:
+Write a program in C++ where is possible to convert a temperature from

+1. Use the following conversion equation:
 ```
 T(Kelvin) = T(Celsius) + 273.15
 ```
-where the user can introduce the temperature as input in Celsius using `cin`.
+2. where the user can introduce the temperature as input in Celsius using `cin`.

-Verify the next conversions:
+3. Verify the next conversions:
 - 20 °C -> 293.15 K
 - 30 °C -> 303.15 K